Get involved in your club by attending an activities planning meeting. Unless noted meetings are held in the Lounge 6PM – 7PM.

 Stay on top of current technology and expand your technical knowledge by joining in a study group or attending a Safety Tutorial.
 Unless noted sessions are held in the Lounge 6PM – 8PM.

-[Planning is underway for 2016 sessions.
+[Planning is underway for 2017 and 2018 sessions.
 If you have a topic idea contact staff.]

 Past activities ———————————————————-